|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 = 19,984 Gwh

 11. Thus in changing from the fully charged state to the fully discharged state the pumped storage system could supply an additional 10 GW of electricity for 1998.4 hours.
 This storage time is sufficient to permit excess wind energy generated during the winter to be stored and later used during the summer.
 Canada's 5 GW share of the storage output could, in combination with sufficient wind and run-of-river electricity generation, be used to displace much of the existing fossil fueled electricity generation in Ontario.
+It would also absorb over half of the presently constrained non-fossil generation within the Ontario electricity system.
+Sale of that presently constrained energy during peak demand periods would increase electricity system gross revenue by about $4 billion per annum.

 12. The additional water mass flow required to supply this 10 GW is: